dashpay/docs/docs/user/governance/using.rst

 Delegating votes
 ----------------

-:ref:`DIP003 masternodes <dip3-changes>` feature a separate voting key, which makes it possible to delegate your vote to a representative.
+Masternodes feature a key designated only for voting, which makes it possible to delegate your vote to a representative.
 Simply enter a Dash address provided by the delegate when :ref:`registering your masternode <masternode-setup>`, or :ref:`update